anfractuosity/lossytextcompressor/README.md

 Lossy Text Compression
 =====================

-Simply finds the shortest word, for each word in a document and outputs it.
+Simply finds the shortest word, for each word in a document, from a thesaurus and outputs it.
 To compress text in a lossy fashion.